nydani015-star/Anime-telegram-bot/README.md

-# Anime-telegram-bot
+# Anime Painter Bot
-Telegram bot for anime style image conversion
+Telegram bot that converts images to anime style using AI.